Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

 Channels allow us to handle inputs efficiently by defining which data should be taken from one step to another.
-Channels are one of Nextflows key features that allow us to run jobs in parallel amongst many additional benefits.
+Channels are one of Nextflows key features that allow us to run jobs in parallel, as well as many other benefits.

 ![](img/channel_examples.png)